pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 **Menu**
 - Use Elixer
-- Only if HP < 20, Rare Candy now unless you need the jingle skip
+- Only if 1-19, Rare Candy now unless you need the jingle skip

 Bruno:
 - X Acc + Blizz, HD x2, Blizz, HD